 This is an Acropora sarmentosa coral species that was given to us as a fragment by SoCal reefer Scott Berman.
 It has a bright neon green structure and purple polyps.
 I believe it is an Australian coral.
 This acropora species has done very well for us growing out quite well over the past few years.
-It is not a super quick grower making it great to fit in small areas where you do not want a coral to take over.
+It is a moderate grower making it great to fit in small areas where you do not want a coral to take over.

 One of the more challenging corals due to the fact chemistry levels need to be stable in order for this coral to do well.
 Regular testing of alkalinity and calcium are required.
 Flow needs to be alternating and strong.
 The colors will look great with good lighting, flow and certain nutrient levels.

 Lighting: medium high – strong lighting 250-450 PAR.

 Care Level: intermediate- advanced

 Original Location Range: Indonesia, Coral Triangle, South Pacific